GREDDY BCC – INSTALL & TUNE

 the wires and you will find each is unique.
 There are Two different

-wires that are both black with yellow stripes,
+wires that are both black with yellow stripes, but one is clearly bigger

 around/larger gauge wire.
 The smaller diameter/gauge wire is the one you